Transforming the Vision into Reality: City Initiatives

 The South Detention Vault will open in 2015; the Station Vault is likely to open by the time light rail service begins in 2023; the North Infiltration Vault is likely to open sometime before 2030.

 The South Detention Vault is the first of three large underground stormwater facilities to be constructed in Overlake Village.
 Like the other vaults, this vault supports the redevelopment of Overlake Village.
-Construction begins in 2013 and will be complete in 2015.
+Construction is underway and will be complete in 2015.

 The LID Retrofit project will convert existing underutilized and unused pavement space into areas that can accommodate stormwater and improve water quality.
 The project also will enhance streetscapes, making them attractive and enjoyable for pedestrian use.
 These retrofits will take place on portions of 151st Place NE, and 152nd Avenue NE.